nanditajoshi13/nanditajoshi13.github.io/Excel.md

    So all this was taught in only 1 week worth of self paced lectures.
 I found it highly beneficial and worth it. </br>

-   Here is my e-certiificate that I have received after completing all my lectures and giving 2 quizes :-
+   Here is my e-certificate that I have received after completing all my lectures and giving 2 quizes :-

 ![Screenshot_2024-07-21-16-49-00-479_com android chrome-edit](https://github.com/user-attachments/assets/0c40d22e-e944-403c-9255-901e9579b451)